Particl-Community/academy/in-depth/indepth_staking.rst

 **BasicSwap (Particl DEX) fees**

-BasicSwap is Particl's upcoming decentralized exchange (DEX) that lets you swap between different cryptocurrencies without requiring a third-party.
+BasicSwap is Particl's upcoming :term:`decentralized <Decentralization>` exchange (DEX) that lets you swap between different cryptocurrencies without requiring a third-party.
 Although it is entirely decentralized, a small transaction fee similar in size to marketplace listing fees will be required.
 Just like other types of fees, it is required to fight off spam.
 Whoever finds a block also earns the entirety of all the DEX fees it contains.

 Online staking calculator
 =========================